wgs45/Full_Stack_Projects/README.md

-# HTML, CSS & JAVASCRIPT Project Repository
+# HTML, CSS & Javascript Project Repository

 Welcome to this Project Repository!
 This repository contains a collection of several HTML projects that is combined with CSS and Javascript.